-It’s an all too common scenario being played out in financial services firms the world over; especially at this time of year when summer is approaching and things on the outside can get a little quieter.
+It’s an all too common scenario being played out in Accountants, Solicitors, and Insurance Brokers the world over; especially at this time of year when summer is approaching and things on the outside can get a little quieter.
 Brightspark Consulting, one of the longest established social media marketing agency in Dublin, has been working with firms in the financial services sector to deliver and implement B2B social media strategies.
 Here’s a plan of action you can follow.

 Part 1: Get Things Ready

 Your financial services business has knowledge that is valuable to a particular group of people.
 Whether it is how to run a successful audit, to the latest legislation governing CGT.
 The trick is to package that up and get it out there to the exact group of people who need to hear it from you.
 What you need to do is sit down with your team and identify the target personas of who buys from you, and where do they hang out online.
 What kind of information do they wish to receive from you?

 When you’re very clear on who you are marketing to, it becomes quite easy to move on to the next stage which is identifying the platforms that you are going to engage on.
 Remember that the role of a journalist is to fill column inches, so don’t believe everything you read about being on Instagram, Snapchat, and Pinterest.
 The fact is for a B2B business in the financial sector, it’s more likely that you should be active on Twitter, LinkedIn Slideshare, and possibly Quora.